-As at 31 December 2020, the Group's management identified a subsidiary of the Company engaged in the manufacture and sale of casings of notebook and tablet recorded loss and gross loss margin for the year then ended, and estimated the recoverable amounts of the property, plant and equipment and right-of-use assets of this subsidiary.
-Based on the value-in-use calculation, the carrying amounts of property, plant and equipment and right-of-use assets were written down by HK\$52,525,000 (2019: Nil) and HK\$5,699,000 (2019: Nil), respectively, to their estimated recoverable amounts.
+As at 31 December 2021, the Group's management identified a subsidiary of the Company engaged in the manufacture and sale of casings of notebook and tablet recorded loss and gross loss margin for the year then ended, and estimated the recoverable amounts of the property, plant and equipment and right-of-use assets of this subsidiary.
+Based on the value-in-use calculation, the carrying amounts of property, plant and equipment and right-of-use assets were written down by HK\$nil (2020: HK\$52,525,000) and HK\$nil (2020: HK\$5,699,000), respectively, to their estimated recoverable amounts.
 The estimated recoverable amounts were determined based on a value in use calculation using cash flow projections based on financial forecast covering a period of the remaining useful lives and lease terms of these assets.
-The pre-tax discount rate applied to the cash flow projections was 14.9%.
+Cash flows beyond the projection period are extrapolated using an estimated growth rate of 2% (2020: 2%) per annum.
+The pre-tax discount rate applied to the cash flow projections was 13.3% (2020: 14.9%).